VaastavA/Flow-Networks/README.md

-# FlowConstraints
+# Flow Networks
-A collection of problems that are solvable by flow networks of different nature.
+A collection of constraint based problems that are solvable by flow networks of different nature.